Skip to Main Content

 If you discover a book that is not available in the Library, and would be useful for your assignment, dissertation or research, ask the Library to purchase it.
 We rely on our students and staff to help build up diverse and relevant collections across the social sciences, so please put the details of the book on the book suggestion form

-The majority of books are now available in ebook format and can usually be acquired quite quickly.
-Books can also be purchased in print format if you prefer.
+The majority of books are now available in ebook format and can usually be acquired quickly.
+Books can also be purchased in print format if required.

 Classic Works.
 Correspondence